I1820/interface/README.md

 and data but it will evolve to supports users and, etc.

 You can use this interface to check status of the core components and monitor the platform state.
+Management interface has its authentication mechanism based on Auth0 so you must have a valid user on Auth0 to use this interface.
+By this way admin users and their information is secure on Auth0 platform.